Leavenworth USD 453

 Leavenworth USD 453 is a public unified school district headquartered in Leavenworth, Kansas, United States.
+The district includes the central portion of Leavenworth city.

 Administration

-The school district is currently under the administration of Superintendent, Mike Roth.
+The school district is under the administration of Superintendent Kellen Adams.

-Board of Education
+Board of education

 The Leavenworth School District is governed by a seven-member Board of Education.
 In Leavenworth, school board members are elected at large by the entire community.
 The board meets on the third Wednesday, of each month, at the Leavenworth Administrative Office.

 Schools

 The school district operates the following schools: